Modified Release Aqueous Suspension for Intramuscular Injection

 mouth, cheeks or jaw which may progress to the arms and legs.

-this may be permanent.
-However, if detected early, these symptoms are usually reversible.
+cases, these symptoms may be permanent.
+However, if detected early, these symptoms

 Things you must not do